Skip to main content

 client_idYesYour OAuth client ID

 redirect_uriYesWhere users will be redirected after authorization.
-Must exactly match the registered redirect URI.
+Must exactly match one of the registered redirect URIs.

 stateRecommendedA securely generated random string to mitigate CSRF attacks